A little bit of history ..... from this inspirational lady in her words ....

-I also wanted to continue my education so I got my STCW (Sea Survival, Fire Fighting and First Aid) and MROC (Maritime Restricted Operator Certificate - MF/HF (SSB) radio license) at Mahurangi Tech.
-Currently, I am working on my Boatmasters (home school) and eventually would like to gain my Ocean Yachtmasters.
+I also wanted to continue my education, so I got my STCW (Sea Survival, Fire Fighting and First Aid) and my MROC (Maritime Restricted Operator Certificate - MF/HF (SSB) radio license) at Mahurangi Tech.
+I then tried to do home school for my Boatmasters course but I did not have the discipline to teach myself.
+Recently, I finally completed the course (with an A-) in a classroom setting with Boating Education.
+From here, I would like to continue my education by doing the Coastal Skipper and eventually gain my Ocean Yachtmasters.

 am taking part in the B&G online sailing academy.
 I am also a proud member

-To continue to gain experience in sailing, I completed a 3-man delivery from Tahiti to Auckland in 2012; I did the Auckland to Noumea race in 2012 as well as the Auckland to 3 Kings and back race in 2013.
-Another Coastal in 2012 and Route 66 in 2013, along with most harbor racing, Commodores’ Cup with the RNZYS and Gold cup with RAYC and other various Regatta’s.
+To continue to gain experience in sailing, I completed a 3-man delivery from Tahiti to Auckland in 2012; I did the Auckland to Noumea race in 2012 as well as the Auckland to 3 Kings and back race in 2013, along with most harbor racing, Commodores’ Cup with the RNZYS and Gold cup with RAYC and other various Regatta’s.